aws-samples/running-aws-ai-bots-on-symphony/README.md

           ![HandleDocumentUploads Intent](readme_images/handle_document_uploads.png)
         * Keep other options default --> Save Intent.
 (We will configure a Lambda function for Fulfillment of the intent in the next step)

-* Testing

-  To test out the workflows, Click the 'Build' button and once the bot is Ready, you can test it out in the right pane 'Test bot'.

 ---